Xylecrack/ctf-writeups/Hack_CTF_v2/challenges/General/what-an-amazing-play/README.md

 #### Initial Execution

-Run the provided file `Another_Great_CTF.txt`.
+Run the provided file [Another Great CTF Script](files/Another_Great_CTF.txt).
 The output from the first execution is:

 ```
 hacks{